wp-plugins/game-locations/readme.txt

 3. Game Location Table (from shortcode)
 4. The Settings Screen

-== Other Notes ==

-A demo of the plugin is available on [the MSTW development and test site](http://shoalsummitsolutions.com/dev/).

-More complete documentation is available on [the Shoal Summit Solutions site](http://shoalsummitsolutions.com/).

 == Upgrade Notice ==

 The current version of Game Locations has been tested on WP 3.9 with the Twentyeleven theme.
 If you use older version of WordPress, good luck!
 If you are using a newer version, please let me know how the plugin works, especially if you encounter problems.

-Upgrading to this version of Game Locations should not impact any existing locations, however move any customizations made to the plugin stylesheet - css/mstw-gl-styles.css - because IT WILL BE OVERWRITTEN.
+Upgrading to this version of Game Locations should not impact any existing data, however move any customizations made to the plugin stylesheet - css/mstw-gl-styles.css - because IT WILL BE OVERWRITTEN.
 (Always backup your WP database before you upgrade, just in case. :)

 == Changelog ==